 Localization is another cost-efficient method for packaging cost saving.
 This is a great fix for those with several locations to serve.
 We came across such a situation with TATA CLiQ which supplies to over 1700 locations.
 Here we identified local vendors which led to the optimization of procurement and packaging cost and brought down lead time to a good extent.

 #5- Control Warehousing and Labor Cost

-For example, Amazon had a similar challenge.
-They were looking to automate the process of order consolidation and delivery across 200+ locations for the northern regions in India.
+For example, Neolite faced a similar challenge.
+They were looking for processes which facilitate a continuously running production line, seamless procurement management and ensure damage protection for their line of products which are delicate and usually of high value.
 Understanding that, we provided them with a customized solution that not only helped them in making procurement a lot less taxing but also eliminated their need to manage a huge inventory at their own warehouses.

 While such solutions removed the hassle from the procedure, they also saved cost to a great level as the demands were simply fulfilled as and when needed.

 By adding anything extra, you are bound to add up to the price.
 Be it bubble wraps, papers or anything else, reducing the layers will aid in lessening the production cost.
 Many think that layering is of utmost importance for the safe delivery of products.
 It is.
 But you need not add hundreds of void-fill solutions when even one can help you achieve the same goal.

 Frustration-free packaging techniques are quite effective to attain this objective and will surely provide your customer with enhanced user experience.

 You know how anything fancy can be a bite to your pocket?
 Of course, you do.
 Any effort taken in customized design comes with a price.
 So we suggest that when packaging is not your primary concern, don’t stress too much on the stylish ways of doing it.
 Keep your packaging designs simple.